How the 2026 report was prepared

 What was tested

 For each platform, a self-serve account was provisioned where possible.
+Where self-serve was not available (Invoca, Marchex), the report relies on operator interviews and published documentation.
 A real Google Ads campaign was routed through the system for a two-week period.
 Real inbound calls from a panel of test prospects were routed through every system.
 Operator interviews supplemented the hands-on data.

 What was not scored